BSS2707/IndLan/README.md

 - No exception/try-catch handling yet (runtime errors halt the program with a message)

 These are natural next additions — let me know which you'd like next.
+Run IndLan

+1. Install from PyPI (Recommended)

+pip install indlan

+Run a program:

+indlan myprogram.ind

+Start the interactive REPL:

+indlan

+---

+2. Run from Source

+python3 indlan.py myprogram.ind

+Start the REPL:

+python3 indlan.py

+---

+3. Run in Your Browser

+Open "playground.html" in any modern web browser.

+- No installation required.
+- Write IndLan code on the left.
+- Click Run to execute your code.
+- Uses Pyodide to run Python directly in the browser.
+- Requires an internet connection only the first time to download the Pyodide runtime.